 Grupo Crédito Agrícola pursues a development strategy that values the close relationship with the customer, which is the brand image of Crédito Agrícola, supporting it in its financial projects and its protection needs, offers quality services adapted to the needs of customers, contributes to the progress of the standard of living of local communities and ensures accessibility of banking services.

-With this action, Grupo Crédito Agrícola aims at the sustainability of the current business model and an agile response to the growing challenges and requirements of the sector, in particular in matters of regulation and internal control, as well as in the need to adjust the levels of profitability and efficiency, including the strategic management of non-productive assets.
+With this action, Grupo Crédito Agrícola aims at the sustainability of the current business model and an agile response to the growing challenges and requirements of the sector, in particular in matters of regulation and internal control, as well as the need to adjust the levels of profitability and efficiency, including the strategic management of non-productive assets.

-In 2019, the Group maintained comfortable liquidity levels and a favourable and stable solvency position through the maintenance of own funds (capital) appropriate to its risk profile, enabling a solid margin for growth and affirmation in the context of the markets where it operates, illustrated in the 67% (net) transformation and at the Common Equity Tier 1 ratio of 16.0% (including net income for the financial year), thus positioning itself at the forefront of the best prepared financial institutions to support the national economy, consolidating its strategy in a dynamic, risk-aware trade policy and aimed at the effective needs of the population and its communities.

-In addition, Grupo Crédito Agrícola presented, in 2019, a net result of 131.5 million euros, therefore, maintaining the positive evolution recorded in previous years.
+In 2020, the Group maintained comfortable liquidity levels and a favourable and stable solvency position through the maintenance of own funds (capital) appropriate to its risk profile, enabling a solid margin for growth and affirmation in the context of the markets where it operates, observing a 63% (net) transformation and Common Equity Tier 1 ratio of 18.8% (including financial year profit or loss), thus positioning itself at the forefront of the best prepared financial institutions to support the national economy, consolidating its strategy in a dynamic, riskaware commercial policy and aimed at the effective needs of the population and its communities.
+Grupo Crédito Agrícola presented a net result of 87 million euros, maintaining the positive evolution in terms of profitability recorded in previous years.